blanknotfound/Inventory-management-using-python/README.md

-thid is a python script for inventory management of a electronic sales company which has admin authorization stock manipulation and billing system.
+this is a python script for inventory management of a electronic sales company which has admin authorization stock manipulation and billing system.